This post has already been read 27522 times!

 Blockchain is ideally suited to providing a chain-of-custody.
 As a tamper-proof record, once chain-of-custody transactions are written to the record, they are immutable.
 That chain-of-custody is also available to all parties on the blockchain, so in order to check it, parties need only read the blockchain.

 One Network’s ONE Blockchain is built using a blockchain adapter framework.
-The initial release of ONE Blockchain supports Ethereum and Hyperledger Fabric via adapters.
+ONE Blockchain supports Ethereum and Hyperledger Fabric via adapters.

 The solution provides serialization and tracking across complex supply chains that involve multiple parties and hand-offs.
 It uses the power of Blockchain to help protect against threats such as theft, counterfeiting, spoilage, and more.

-Read more about it here: Chain-of-Custody Solution on ONE Blockchain
+Read more about it here: Chain-of-Custody Solution for Complex Supply Chains